cshjin/swmp_ml/Notes.md

 # python demo_train.py --problem clf --force --names epri21 --setting gic --activation relu --batch_size 256 --conv_type hgt --dropout 0.1 --hidden_size 256 --lr 1e-3 --num_conv_layers 8 --num_heads 1 --num_mlp_layers 7 --weight_decay 1e-4 --epochs 250

-TODO:
-* > run hps on epri21 for gic problem
-* > (has issue) hps with multiple grids
-* > Try out normalization in DeepHyper
-* > generate perturbations of ots_test for gic problem
-* > run demo_train.py with multple grids (epri21 and ots_test)
-* > Discuss with Hongwei his progress on the constraints.
-Hongwei is currently thinking about the contraints that Arthur gave him and formulating a way to incorporate them into the model.
-* > Hongwei needs a routine from Russell to evaluate the quality of the blocker placement output from the neural network.
-Hongwei will email Russell directly about this.
-* > Make sure that there are actually blockers being placed and if the output of the model is trying to place blockers.
-Note that epri21 seems to be missing some data about the current.
-Follow up with Arthur and Adam about their updates to the epri21 power grid dataset.
-* > Take a look at the cross entropy function to see how it handles regression and classification outputs.
-Specifically, the output of the model (the "out" variable) doesn't seem to have binary values.
-* > Forward function doesn't seem to output binary values for the GIC problem.image.png
-* > Remove the --problem argument from the ArgumentParser
-* > ots_test's generated perturbations don't work for the GIC problem (dimension mismatch).

-* (contacted) Work on a larger dataset (will need to contact Arthur and Adam).
-* Contact Arthur and Adam about their progress on modifying the epri21 dataset.
-* > Issue with dimension mismatch in weight tensor
-* > Add the ability to evaluate the run function on multiple objectives
-* > Come up with a plan to run experiments after fixing the two issues above

      Single objective (all 3)      Multiple objectives
    |--------------------------|--------------------------|
    |                          |                          |